-We were blown away at GAM 2019 by a presentation about 10 practical and interrelated ways to increase internal audit’s agility and relevance by Tim Berichon, Chief Audit Executive at Cooper Tire & Rubber Company.
-Tim completely reframed what it means to be “agile” in auditing, and laid out concrete steps any internal audit department can take to raise their adaptability, usefulness, and importance in the company.
-Read on to learn why you should consider starting a rotational program, focusing on core competencies, refusing to declare anything “un-auditable,” and more!
+Tim Berichon shares It’s time to reframe what it means to be “agile” in auditing.
+There are concrete steps any internal audit department can take to raise their adaptability, usefulness, and importance in the company.
+Read on to learn 10 practical and interrelated ways to increase internal audit’s agility and relevance, including why you should consider starting a rotational program, focusing on core competencies, refusing to declare anything “un-auditable,” and more!

-When we talk about making internal audit a value-add function rather than just a cost center in the business, we frequently hear “agile” and “relevant” tossed around as vague cure-all concepts.
+When we talk about how to improve the internal audit function as a value-add function rather than just a cost center in the business, we frequently hear “agile” and “relevant” tossed around as vague cure-all concepts.
 When you hear these words in connection with audit, what comes to mind?

 This begs the question: Can audit be relevant without being agile?
 Probably not, and an audit department should try to be both.
 CAEs need to break out of their historical frame of reference to embrace agility in pursuit of relevance.
-If internal audit lacks both agility and relevance, audit may follow a prescribed routine, potentially missing emerging risks and delivering a suboptimal customer experience.
+If the internal audit department functions without both agility and relevance, audit may follow a prescribed routine, potentially missing emerging risks and delivering a suboptimal customer experience.

-Breaking some of audit’s longstanding habits will require cultivating a tolerance for ambiguity as well as empathy, flexibility, innovation, talent, and engagement.
+Breaking some of audit’s long-standing habits will require cultivating a tolerance for ambiguity as well as empathy, flexibility, innovation, talent, and engagement.
 That’s a tall order.
-To jump start this departmental shift, here are Tim’s ten fundamentally interrelated ways to build more agility and more relevance in internal audit.
+To jump-start this departmental shift, here are ten fundamentally interrelated ways to build more agility and more relevance in internal audit.

 1. Internal Audit as a Rotation